verus-lang/verus/Status:-currently-supported-Rust-features.md

     - `*`, `&`
         - supported for `&` types and in some cases `&mut`, work-in-progress
     - `&mut`
-        - partially supported, work-in-progress, high priority
+        - partially supported, high priority
     - `?`
         - low priority
     - `!`